How Does An Electric Current Flow

 What is Electric Current?

 The flow of electric current is often described in terms of conventional current.
-Historically, it was believed that positive charges were responsible for electric current, so conventional current is defined as the flow of positive charge, moving from the positive terminal of a voltage source to the negative terminal.
-However, in reality, the charge carriers in most conductive materials, like metals, are electrons, which have a negative charge.
 These electrons flow from the negative terminal to the positive terminal.
+Which means historically, it was believed that positive charges were responsible for electric current, so conventional current is defined as the flow of positive charge, moving from the positive terminal of a voltage source to the negative terminal.
+Even so, in reality, the charge carriers in most conductive materials, like metals, are electrons, which have a negative charge.
 Despite this discrepancy, conventional current is still widely used as it simplifies circuit analysis and calculations.

 The Role of Electrons

 Electrons are subatomic particles with a negative electric charge.
-They orbit the nucleus of an atom in specific energy levels or shells.
+And they orbit the nucleus of an atom in specific energy levels or shells.
 In conductive materials, some electrons, known as free electrons or conduction electrons, are not tightly bound to their atoms and can move relatively freely within the material.

 Electric Fields and Potential Difference